loadbrain/joomla_rwcards/README.md

-RWCards for Joomla
+RWCards for Joomla 3.X - STILL AVAILABLE BUT NO LONGER MAINTAIEND!
 ==============

-ECards Component for Joomla
+ECards Component for Joomla 3.X

 License
 =======